lekhrajdinkar/solution-engineer/01_aws/02_storage/01_EBS_EFS.md

 - persist data, even after their termination
 - only be mounted to **one instance** at a time. multiple volumes can be attached. `1-2-M`
 - **deleteOnTermination**
-  - root volume - true
+  - root volume - `true`
+    - if disable it on running app - how ? console or api/cli**
-  - additional ebs volume - false
+  - additional ebs volume - `false`

 ### 2. EBS: snapshot
+- Snapshots are **incremental backups** :dart:
+  - which means that only the blocks on the device that have changed after your most recent snapshot are saved.
 - `point in time` snapshot.
   - no need to detach volumn while taking snapshot, but recommended.
 - **cross az/region restore** :point_left: